Zediious95/Anki_Tagger/README.md

  4. Updated the script to run on gpt-4o mini.
 Cheaper, faster and better.
  5. Reorganized the scripts so you only need to run "tag_cards.py" to make objectives, select and tag cards.
  6. This is just a personal thing, but I made "tag_cards.py" copy and paste the anki.apkg, as to not contaminate the orginal anki deck.
 I chose to add this feature because I also tag the cards for my M1 class.
- 7. Waits after all the PDFs are completed to tag the deck.
+ 7. Waits for all PDFs to be completed before tagging the deck.
 This feature was to minimize overlapping cards between lecutures.

 ----------
 This is a project I started as a fourth year medical student.
 Anki was a huge part of my medical education, and this felt like a productive way to give back for everything others have done.